We are taking steps to face our past, to grow and change as an organization, and to do responsible, thoughtful, and inclusive work in the community.

 - Staff and board meet to discuss This Land is Their Land by David J. Silverman

-- Participate in the newly-formed Slave Legacy History Coalition (SLHC)
+- On-going participation in the newly-formed Slave Legacy History Coalition (SLHC)

 - Submit grant proposal for Tory Row’s Hidden Black History Project